aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/config-reference.md

 `STREAM_PROVISIONED`

-- *Description:* The Kinesis stream capacity mode.
+- _Description:_ The Kinesis stream capacity mode.
 When set to `true`, the stream will be created with the number of shards specified in `STREAM_SHARD_COUNT`.
 When set to `false`, the number of shards will be scaled automatically to handle throughput and the `STREAM_SHARD_COUNT` setting will be ignored.
 This value can be changed at a later time and re-deployed through CI/CD.
-For information about determining the capacity mode required for your use case, refer to [Choose the data stream capacity mode](https://docs.aws.amazon.com/streams/latest/dev/how-do-i-size-a-stream.html) in the *Amazon Kinesis Data Streams Developer Guide*.
+For information about determining the capacity mode required for your use case, refer to [Choose the data stream capacity mode](https://docs.aws.amazon.com/streams/latest/dev/how-do-i-size-a-stream.html) in the _Amazon Kinesis Data Streams Developer Guide_.

 !!!
 Info
 If you expect that **the total On-demand Kinesis Data Stream throughput will be at least 25 MiBps across all on-demand streams within the account and region** where you are deploying the Game Analytics Pipeline, please consider enabling **Kinesis On-Demand Advantage mode** when using On-demand Kinesis streams.
 On-Demand Advantage mode can provide at least **60% savings** on On-demand streams when compared to On-demand standard by committing to a minimum spend amount per day.

     Please refer to the blog [Kinesis On-demand Advantage saves 60%+ on streaming costs](https://aws.amazon.com/blogs/big-data/kinesis-on-demand-advantage-saves-60-on-streaming-costs/) for more information.

 `STREAM_SHARD_COUNT`

-- *Description:* The number of Kinesis shards, or sequence of data records, to use for the data stream.
+- _Description:_ The number of Kinesis shards, or sequence of data records, to use for the data stream.
 The default value has been set to `1` for initial deployment, and testing purposes.
 This value can be changed at a later time, and the guidance re-deployed through CI/CD.
-For information about determining the shards required for your use case, refer to [Amazon Kinesis Data Streams Terminology and Concepts](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html) in the *Amazon Kinesis Data Streams Developer Guide*.
+For information about determining the shards required for your use case, refer to [Amazon Kinesis Data Streams Terminology and Concepts](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html) in the _Amazon Kinesis Data Streams Developer Guide_.

-- *Type:* Integer
+- _Type:_ Integer

-- *Example:* `1`
+- _Example:_ `1`

-- *Type:* Boolean
+- _Type:_ Boolean

-- *Example:* `true`
+- _Example:_ `true`

 ## Data Storage Controls

 `EVENTS_DATABASE`

-- *Description:* Specifies the name of the [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) that contains the glue tables when `DATA_STACK` is set to `"DATA_LAKE"`.
+- _Description:_ Specifies the name of the [AWS Glue database](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) that contains the glue tables when `DATA_STACK` is set to `"DATA_LAKE"`.
 Specifies the name of the [Redshift Serverless database](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-serverless.html) when `DATA_STACK` is set to `"REDSHIFT"`.

-- *Type:* String (1-255 characters)
+- _Type:_ String (1-255 characters)

-- *Example:* `"game_analytics"`
+- _Example:_ `"game_analytics"`

-- *Limitations:* For compatibility with tools, the name should consist of lowercase letters, numbers, and underscores and start with a letter.
+- _Limitations:_ For compatibility with tools, the name should consist of lowercase letters, numbers, and underscores and start with a letter.

 - **Do not change this configuration after the stack is deployed**

 `RAW_EVENTS_TABLE`

-- *Description:* The name of the of the [AWS Glue table](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) within which all new/raw data is cataloged.
+- _Description:_ The name of the of the [AWS Glue table](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) within which all new/raw data is cataloged.

-- *Type:* String (1-255 characters)
+- _Type:_ String (1-255 characters)

-- *Example:* `"raw_events"`
+- _Example:_ `"raw_events"`

-- *Limitations:* For compatibility with tools, the name should consist of lowercase letters, numbers, and underscores and start with a letter.
+- _Limitations:_ For compatibility with tools, the name should consist of lowercase letters, numbers, and underscores and start with a letter.

 - **Do not change this configuration after the stack is deployed**

 `RAW_EVENTS_PREFIX`

-- *Description:* The prefix for new/raw data files stored in S3.
+- _Description:_ The prefix for new/raw data files stored in S3.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"raw_events"`
+- _Example:_ `"raw_events"`

 - **Do not change this configuration after the stack is deployed**

 `PROCESSED_EVENTS_PREFIX`

-- *Description:* The prefix processed data files stored in S3.
+- _Description:_ The prefix processed data files stored in S3.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"processed_events"`
+- _Example:_ `"processed_events"`

 - **Do not change this configuration after the stack is deployed**

 `GLUE_TMP_PREFIX`

-- *Description:* The name of the temporary data store for AWS Glue.
+- _Description:_ The name of the temporary data store for AWS Glue.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"glueetl-tmp"`
+- _Example:_ `"glueetl-tmp"`

 ## Development Options

 `API_STAGE_NAME`

-- *Description:* The name of the REST API [stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-stages.html) for the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) configuration endpoint for sending telemetry data to the pipeline.
+- _Description:_ The name of the REST API [stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-stages.html) for the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) configuration endpoint for sending telemetry data to the pipeline.
 This provides an integration option for applications that cannot integrate with Amazon Kinesis directly.
 The API also provides configuration endpoints for admins to use for registering their game applications with the guidance, and generating API keys for developers to use when sending events to the REST API.
 The default value is set to `live`.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"live"`
+- _Example:_ `"live"`

 `DEV_MODE`

-- *Description:* Whether or not to enable developer mode.
+- _Description:_ Whether or not to enable developer mode.
 This mode will ensure synthetic data, and shorter retention times are enabled.
 It is recommended that you set the value to `true` when first deploying the sample code for testing, as this setting will enable S3 versioning, and won't delete S3 buckets on teardown.
 This setting can be changed at a later time, and the infrastructure re-deployed through CI/CD.

-- *Type:* Boolean
+- _Type:_ Boolean

-- *Example:* `true`
+- _Example:_ `true`

 `S3_BACKUP_MODE`

-- *Description:* Whether or not to enable [Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/) to send a backup of new/raw data to S3.
+- _Description:_ Whether or not to enable [Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/) to send a backup of new/raw data to S3.
 The default value has been set to `false` for initial deployment, and testing purposes.
 This value can be changed at a later time, and the guidance re-deployed through CI/CD.

-- *Type:* Boolean
+- _Type:_ Boolean

-- *Example:* `false`
+- _Example:_ `false`

 ## Monitoring Options

 `EMAIL_ADDRESS`

-- *Description:* The email address to receive operational notifications, and delivered by CloudWatch.
+- _Description:_ The email address to receive operational notifications, and delivered by CloudWatch.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"user@example.com"`
+- _Example:_ `"user@example.com"`

 `CLOUDWATCH_RETENTION_DAYS`

-- *Description:* The default number of days in which [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) stores all the logs.
+- _Description:_ The default number of days in which [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) stores all the logs.
 The default value has been set to `30` for initial deployment, and testing purposes.
 This value can be changed at a later time, and the guidance re-deployed through CI/CD.

-- *Type:* Integer
+- _Type:_ Integer

-- *Example:* `30`
+- _Example:_ `30`

 ## Version Options

 `NODE_VERSION`

-- *Description:* The version of NodeJS being used.
+- _Description:_ The version of NodeJS being used.
 The default value is set to `"latest"`, and should only be changed this if you require a specific version.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"latest"`
+- _Example:_ `"latest"`

 ## QuickSight Dashboard Options

 `ENABLE_QUICKSIGHT_DASHBOARD`

-- *Description:* Whether or not to provision the optional Amazon QuickSight Analytics Dashboard.
+- _Description:_ Whether or not to provision the optional Amazon QuickSight Analytics Dashboard.
 When set to `true`, the stack creates a VPC connection (REDSHIFT mode), a QuickSight DataSource, six DataSets, and a five-sheet Dashboard (Pulse, Combat, Progression, Monetization, Sentiment) for the configured `QUICKSIGHT_USERNAME`.
 Requires an active QuickSight Enterprise subscription in the target AWS account.
 The deployed Lambda teardown handler removes QuickSight resources automatically when `npm run destroy` is invoked.

-- *Type:* Boolean
+- _Type:_ Boolean

-- *Example:* `true`
+- _Example:_ `true`

 `QUICKSIGHT_USERNAME`

-- *Description:* The QuickSight user identity that will be granted Owner permissions on the dashboard, datasets, and data source.
+- _Description:_ The primary QuickSight user identity that will be granted Owner permissions on the dashboard, datasets, and data source.
 Must reference an existing QuickSight user in the `default` namespace of the target account.
 For IAM Identity Center–federated users this is typically `<role>/<username>` (e.g. `Admin/jane-doe`); for classic IAM-mapped users it is the IAM user name.
 Required when `ENABLE_QUICKSIGHT_DASHBOARD` is `true`.

-- *Type:* String
+- _Type:_ String

-- *Example:* `"Admin/jane-doe"`
+- _Example:_ `"Admin/jane-doe"`

+`QUICKSIGHT_ALLOWED_USERS`

+- _Description:_ Additional QuickSight users that will be granted the same permissions as `QUICKSIGHT_USERNAME` on the dashboard, datasets, and data source.
+Each entry must reference an existing QuickSight user in the `default` namespace of the target account.

+- _Type:_ List of strings

+- _Example:_ `["Admin/jane-doe", "Admin/sksonti-Isengard"]`